AeroNyxNetwork/AeroNyxSOON/README.md

-# Solana Server Staking Contract
+# SOON Server Staking Contract

 ## Overview
 A decentralized staking contract built on Solana that enables server operators to participate in network validation through both direct staking and delegation mechanisms.
 This contract implements a flexible staking system with advanced features for server management and delegation.